 Retail CBDCs are typically intended for general use by everyone.
 It’s a digital form of cash that can be stored in a digital wallet and spent as you’d like, typically through peer-to-peer (P2P), consumer, or merchant payments.

-Between the two, wholesale CBDCs are likely to have the most significant impact on global cross-border payments at present.
 Since banks and similar institutions primarily use them, they are easier to govern; however, they still enable increased payment speed for the average consumer, thanks to reduced transaction chain delays.

 mCBDC Bridges and Interoperability Models

-We are very excited about the development of multi-CBDC arrangements (mCBDCs).
-Project mBridge, which central banks are using in Asia, and Project Dunbar, led by the BIS Innovations Hub, are testing how cross-border payments can be made across multiple CBDCs.
+Project Dunbar aims to address the frictions in cross-border payments through innovative CBDC solutions., led by the BIS Innovations Hub, is testing how cross-border payments can be made across multiple CBDCs.

 Currently, these systems employ a shared ledger model, where each bank maintains its own CBDC, but inter-bank transactions take place on a common platform.

-So far, it seems promising.
-Some benefits include faster clearing, reduced costs, and all the benefits associated with a decrease in intermediaries.
-However, there are still some technical and regulatory challenges that need to be addressed regarding identity management, governance, and what happens in the event of a dispute.
+But there are still a lot of technical and regulatory challenges that need to be addressed, particularly regarding identity management and what happens in the event of a dispute.

 For each component, consider agility, interoperability, and long-term resilience.